 Invest on a prepaid travel card

-Not only are they super simple to use, they are also cost-effective.
+Not only are they super simple to use, but they are also cost-effective.
 By using one, you can easily access your money in Australia without having to pay for a hefty amount of transaction fee.
-All you have to spend for is the ATM fee for cash withdrawal, which is very minimal.
+All you have to spend is the ATM fee for cash withdrawal, which is very minimal.

 Keep your belongings, especially your wallet, safe at all times